Programming Model

 }

-Note | For methods which return data, you must use the @SendTo annotation to specify the output binding destination for data returned by the method: |
+| Note | For methods which return data, you must use the @SendToannotation to specify the output binding destination for data returned by the method: |

 Using @StreamListener for dispatching messages to multiple methods

-Since version 1.2, Spring Cloud Stream supports dispatching messages to multiple @StreamListener
+Since version 1.2, Spring Cloud Stream supports dispatching messages to multiple @StreamListener methods registered on an input channel, based on a condition.

 In order to be eligible to support conditional dispatching, a method must satisfy the follow conditions:

-it must not return a value
+- it must not return a value

-it must be an individual message handling method (reactive API methods are not supported)
+- it must be an individual message handling method (reactive API methods are not supported)

-attribute of the annotation and is evaluated for each message.
+The condition is specified via a SpEL expression in the condition attribute of the annotation and is evaluated for each message.
 All the handlers that match the condition will be invoked in the same thread and no assumption must be made about the order in which the invocations take place.

 @EnableBinding(Sink.class)